philo-shoby/Simple-Linear-Regression/README.md

  #using_lib.py
  This file contains code which uses sklearn library.
 LinearRegression class is imported from the sub module of sklearn, linear_model.
   >sklearn is the library used for creating most of the machine learning models.

+#plot_graph.py
+This file will plot the line on the graph which is the best fit for the given dataset.